Planetside Full Archives

 Sudden: Writing on the Go

-by Eugen Bacon Editor’s note: This piece is part of an occasional series titled Writing by Other Means, in which authors share personal experiences and…
+by Eugen Bacon Editor’s note: This piece is part of a series titled Writing by Other Means, where authors share personal experiences and industry intel around different production contexts and writing tools.
+You have a novel, a novella, a short…

 QA and Storytelling in Video Games